BJD's Sulochana Das becomes first woman mayor of Bhubaneswar civic body | Politics

 BJD's Sulochana Das becomes first woman mayor of Bhubaneswar civic body

-Biju Janata Dal (BJD)'s candidate Sulochana Das became the first woman mayor of Bhubaneswar Municipal Corporation (BMC) on Saturday.
+Biju Janata Dal (BJD) candidate Sulochana Das became the first woman mayor of Bhubaneswar Municipal Corporation (BMC) on Saturday.

 - Country: